bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ## How to take action

-1. Sample your weight measurement _at least_ twice per week
+1. Sample your weight measurement _at least_ twice per week.
-2. Use the moving average to guage progress _not_ the raw weight data
+2. Use the moving average to guage progress _not_ the raw weight data.
-3. Consistency with habits like tracking, planning your nutrition, and getting good sleep correlate with success
+3. Be consistent in habits like tracking, planning your nutrition, and getting good sleep.